 Before criticizing the world, focus on improving yourself

-We all are guilty of blaming external situations for our problems, at some point in our lives if not always.
-It is a harsh truth that we find it easier to criticize than fixing things at our end.
+We all are guilty of blaming external situations for our problems, at some point in our lives, if not always.
+It is a harsh truth that we find it easier to criticize than fix things on our end.

 Jordan Peterson brings attention to this human tendency and advises you to take the responsibility to set your life in order before you criticize the world.
 You need to first find the root of all the problems and do everything you can to fix them.